How your state's Unfair Claims Settlement Practices Act can help you

 Every state has laws that prohibit unfair, discriminatory, or deceptive insurance practices.
 These regulations define what is acceptable conduct in the insurance industry and cover everything from sales practices to policy cancellation.
 If you're looking for regulations in your state, you may find them tucked in a broader law that applies to all kinds of trade practices and to fraud, or there may be something called an "Unfair Insurance Practices Act" or an "Unfair Claims Settlement Practices Act."
-It's a mouthful, but you may be surprised how often you can get the law to work in your favor when you're having trouble with your insurer.
+You may be surprised how often you can get the law to work in your favor when you're having trouble with your insurer.

 Most state laws concerning this topic make a distinction between an auto insurance company's own customers and a third-party claimant.
 For example, if you cause an accident, you would file a claim with your own insurance company.
 But if another driver damages your car, you would file a claim with their insurance company — and in that case, you are the third-party claimant.
 Generally, an insurance company has more of an obligation to its own customers.

 Can't misrepresent your policy